 When learning to sing, just as in any music program, it is of the utmost importance to become proficient in reading standard music notation.
 In order to ensure that our students are receiving a well rounded education in their lessons, they all have the option of attending our music theory classes (held weekly for 45 minutes) free of charge.
 Topics include (but are not limited to) note reading and writing, rhythm, harmony, chord structures, basic understanding of the piano.
 Again, there is no extra charge for the theory classes since we strive to make this additional training available to all of our students, however attendance is completely optional and theory training may be completed weekly in the student's private lessons.
 Students have the option of attending this class online or on campus.

 As in all of our programs, our students have several opportunities to perform each year.
 Our regular recitals are held each June and December in state of the art auditoriums.
-We regularly add new performances from our recitals to our YouTube channel which you can watch here!
+We regularly add new performances from our recitals to our YouTube - watch below as vocal student, Jace sings "Can't Help Falling in Love with You."

-Some frequently asked questions regarding voice lessons that we receive include:
+Some frequently asked questions regarding singing lessons that we receive include:

 "What happens during voice/singing lessons?"